 - Covid-19 crisis.
 In light of the uncertainty that has surrounded so many of us during the course of the year, we have improved the different methods we use to keep you updated about what is happening with your investments, and have increased the different platforms we use to do this. - Professional development.
 The average number of hours our staff undertake continuous professional development (CPD) greatly exceeds the regulatory requirement.
-Over the last year, 32 Rathbone Unit Trust Management certified individuals have completed over 1,500 hours of training and development.
+Over the last year, 31 Rathbone Unit Trust Management certified individuals have completed over 1,500 hours of training and development.
 Rathbones also actively supports employees in undertaking additional professional qualifications, such as the Chartered Financial Analyst qualification. - How we vote on your behalf.
 Where voting rights allow, we actively engage with companies we invest in on environmental, social and governance issues and publish a report annually about how we have voted.
 This is available on our website. - Our research and investment processes.
 Both of these processes are personal to each fund management team, as we believe their knowledge and expertise add significant value to your investments.
 Their individual processes are scrutinised twice a year by our chief investment officer who ensures that each of our managers employ robust processes to select appropriate investments and fulfil the requirements of their fund's investment mandate. - The services we receive on your behalf.
 These are managed by our operational oversight team and governed by our outsourcing governance committee. - How we handled complaints.
-We reviewed how many complaints we received and how quickly we resolved them. - How well we traded.
+We reviewed how many complaints we received and how quickly we resolved them.
+We also conduct trend analysis on complaints as an early warning indicator within our product governance process. - How well we traded.
 We reviewed the transaction costs associated with our funds, which is an indicator of how efficiently we trade on your behalf.